floogulinc/hyextract/README.md

 ## Usage

 To use hyextract you will need a folder of archive files from Hydrus named `{hash}.ext` where `{hash}` is the SHA256 hash.
 You can either drag the files from Hydrus into a folder or setup an automatic export folder for all files with the filetype.
+In most cases, hyextract should be ran on the same machine as Hydrus itself.
+The path names it sees for extracted files need to be importable by Hydrus.

 Running `hyextract` for the first time will create a config file (see below).
 You will want to fill in your API key from Hydrus and setup any other settings like the directory for archives to process and the temp directory used for extracting them.